 A General Theory of Dreams

-The limbic system in the central part of the brain has the capacity to handle this situation.
+The limbic system in the central part of the brain apparently has the capacity to handle this situation.
 It contains the amygdala, whose stimulation provides a defensive reaction; the hippocampus, which recalls people and objects from the past; and other essential parts.
-For one thing, it has some way of combining memories or chemical elements into a practically stationary image of a large object, a group of objects, or a group of people.
+It must have some way of combining memories or chemical elements into a practically stationary image of a large object, a group of objects, or a group of people.

 Physical activities such as sports are good representatives of a way of dissipating energy.
 We may be able to hit a golf ball up a steep hill and have it fall into the cup or throw three consecutive strikes while bowling.
 We may also become involved in some intellectual pursuit at a job, school, or bridge club, or we may succeed at associating one thing with another for a host of similar things.